 How to make your case for flexible working

-Whether you’re seeking a brand-new role or negotiating with your current employer, it’s helpful to think through how you’ll make your case for flexible working in advance.
-That means, being clear about how the company will benefit from the arrangement you’re asking for.
+Whether you’re seeking a brand-new role or negotiating with your current employer, it’s important to think through how you’ll make your case for flexible working.
+This means, being clear about how the company will benefit from the arrangement you’re asking for.
 Here’s how to do it.